j0a0m4/j0a0m4/README.md

 ## :speech_balloon: Info

 Hello, there!
-I'm a passionate Software Engineer from Brasil.
-Lately, I've been working with microservices written in Java and Kotlin.
-My main focus right now is improving my skills on Kotlin, Domain Driven Design & Event Driven Microservices.
-Although I'm mainly working with backend, I enjoy all parts of the process of building great software and look forward to further expand my knowledge.
+I'm a passionate Software Developer from Brazil.
+Lately, I've been working with microservices written in Java and RESTful APIs.
+What I'm most interested in is writing maintanable code that is easy on the brain and nice for the business.
+For that reason I'm challenging myself to practice TDD so I can stay in a state of flow while developing awesome solutions.
+Exploring stuff for fun is what makes my brain tick and I have lots of fun playing around with Linux, Math, Python, Emacs and everything in between.
+I've been studying Go and it's really growing on me, I quite like how the code becomes structured and how fast the feedback loop is when writing code.

+🚀 Let's figure it all out, shall we?

 ## :eyeglasses: Contact